JKHeadley/rest-hapi/README.md

  * @type {boolean}
  */
 config.logScopes = false;

 /**
- * Flag specifying whether to text index all string fields for all models to enable text search.
- * WARNING: enabling this adds overhead to add inserts and updates, as well as added storage requirements.
- * Default is false.
- * @type {boolean}
- */
-config.enableTextSearch = false;

-/**
  * If set to true, each route will be logged as it is generated.